TAMM: Tensor Algebra for Many-body Methods: INTRODUCTION

 \renewenvironment{bnf*} {\csname align*\endcsname} {\csname endalign*\endcsname\ignorespacesafterend}

 \renewenvironment{bnf} {\csname align\endcsname} {\csname endalign\endcsname\ignorespacesafterend}

 [1]{\texttt{#1}} [1]{\;\textnormal{\bnftsfont{#1}}\;} [2]{\bnfpn{#1} \; & \bnfpo \; #2}

-\section{Introduction}
+\section{INTRODUCTION}

-Tensor contractions (TCs) are used in many areas of quantum mechanics to encode equations describing collective phenomena in many-body quantum systems encountered in quantum field theory, quantum hydrodynamics, nuclear structure theory, material sciences, and quantum chemistry.
-Typically, contractions between multi-dimensional tensors stem from the discretization procedures to represent the Schr\"odinger equation in a finite-dimensional algebraic form.
+Enabling highly-scalable computational environments that abstract and automate the development of complex tensor algebra operations is critical in order to advance computational chemistry towards more complex and accurate formulations capable of taking advantage of emerging exascale computing architectures and also serve as a foundation for a sustainable and portable electronic structure software stack.
+In particular, tensor contractions (TCs) are a universal language used in many areas of quantum mechanics to encode equations describing collective phenomena in many-body quantum systems encountered in quantum field theory, quantum hydrodynamics, nuclear structure theory, material sciences, and quantum chemistry.
+Typically, contractions between multi-dimensional tensors stem from the discretization procedures \textblack{used} to represent the Schr\"odinger equation in a finite-dimensional algebraic form.
 An important area where tensor contractions play a crucial role is electronic structure theory, where tensors describe basic interactions and parameters defining wave function expansions.

-One of the most critical applications of TCs is the coupled-cluster (CC) formalism.
-In the CC theory, the form of the complex TCs used to represent non-linear equations describing the correlated behavior of electrons in molecular systems also reflects on the fundamental feature of the CC formalism referred to as the size-extensivity or proper scaling of the energy with the number of particles.
-For this reason, CC formalism is one of the most accurate computational models used these days in computational chemistry.
+One of the most critical applications of TCs is the coupled-cluster (CC) formalism. \cite{coester58_421,coester60_477,cizek66_4256,purvis82_1910,paldus72_50,paldus07,crawford2000introduction,bartlett_rmp} In the CC theory, the form of the complex TCs used to represent non-linear equations describing the correlated behavior of electrons in molecular systems also reflects the fundamental feature of the CC formalism referred to as the size-extensivity or proper scaling of the energy with the number of particles.
+For this reason, the CC formalism is one of the most accurate computational models used these days in computational chemistry.